 Following government directives, until further notice, research that can be conducted remotely should be done so.
 Research that cannot be carried out remotely and that is currently approved to happen on campus or in person off campus can continue.
 Some limited research with in-person human participants will be allowed to continue.
 Learn more here.

 This document outlines the specific directives for partial resumption of on-campus research as of July 24, 2020.
-It must be seen as complementary to the directives on Preventing the Spread of COVID-19 at McGill, which set out mandatory conditions for on-campus work.
+It must be seen as complementary to the health guidelines, which set out mandatory conditions for on-campus work.

-Resumption of on-campus research activities is progressive in order to be compatible with principles outlined in the directives on Preventing the Spread of COVID-19 at McGill. directives on Preventing the Spread of COVID-19 at McGill.
+Resumption of on-campus research activities is progressive in order to be compatible with principles outlined in the health guidelines.

 - Any research carried out on campus will require prior approval of the corresponding Dean.